Fellow Since 1996

 IIAP, Inst.de Investigaciones de la Amazonía

-This profile was prepared when Mario Tapia was elected to the Ashoka Fellowship in 1996.
+This description of Mario Tapia's work was prepared when Mario Tapia was elected to the Ashoka Fellowship in 1996.

 With the aim of combating childhood malnutrition, Mario Tapia is promoting and facilitating expanded production and consumption of highly nutritious, indigenous Andean grains (quinua, lupinus and others).
 He has identified varieties of those grains that can be profitably produced under various ecological conditions, and he is developing pilot processing plants and educational programs to encourage their widespread use.